adamcameron/cfml24h/chapters/03-types.md

 I'll explain arrays / structs further down, but note how with simple values there's just the one part, whereas with a complex value one can reference the entire  value, or an individual part of the value.
 In this case I use dot-notation to reference a struct's individual element.

 Note: as a rule, simple values are passed by value-copy (ie: the entire value is duplicated); complex values are passed by reference-copy (only the reference is copied, not the value the reference points to).
-Except for arrays in ColdFusion, which are also passed by value-copy.
-Arrays in Lucee are passed by reference-copy.
+Except for arrays in ColdFusion (but not Lucee), which are also passed by value-copy.
 Also note that nothing in CFML is "passed by reference" in the definitive sense of that concept.

 ## Calling methods on a value ##